Fair Trade Certification Process for Brands and Traders

 How you do business has a huge impact on the world.
 When companies source Fair Trade Certified products, they are choosing a more responsible, sustainable way of doing business.
 They are also demonstrating transparency, trust, and authenticity to their consumers.
 That’s because the Fair Trade Certified label on a product signifies that it was made according to rigorous fair trade standards that promote sustainable livelihoods, safe working conditions, protection of the environment, and strong, transparent supply chains.

-As a buyer and seller of Fair Trade Certified goods, you will be held to the Trade Standard, which is one of the ways we fulfill our mission and deliver benefits to your business such as:
+To become a fair trade business that buys and sells Fair Trade Certified goods, you must abide by the Trade Standard.
+This is one of the ways we fulfill our mission and deliver benefits to your business such as:

 How the Trade Standard Works

-Fair Trade USA’s Trade Standard outlines the program requirements and compliance criteria that apply to all traders—not producers, but companies acting as importers, exporters, manufacturers, processors, distributors, brands, private labelers, and sometimes other supply chain actors.
+To understand how to get Fair Trade Certified product to market, it’s important to understand Fair Trade USA’s Trade Standard.
+It outlines the program requirements and compliance criteria that apply to all traders—not producers, but companies acting as importers, exporters, manufacturers, processors, distributors, brands, private labelers, and sometimes other supply chain actors.

 The objective of Fair Trade USA’s Trade Standard is to enable sustainable development for producers through fair trading partnerships and to assure consumers that the fair trade products they buy are grown, harvested, manufactured, and traded in ways that improve livelihoods and protect the environment.